-The prospect of life in a new city can be daunting, and future expats should do all they can to prepare and arm themselves with all the facts in order to make the right decision.
+The prospect of life in a new city can be daunting, and new arrivals should do all they can to prepare and arm themselves with all the facts to make the best decisions possible.
 A good place to start is by looking at the everyday upsides and downsides of living there.

-For expats considering moving to Pennsylvania's economic hub, here are some of our pros and cons of moving to Philadelphia.
+For those considering moving to Pennsylvania's economic hub, here are some of the pros and cons of moving to Philadelphia.

 Accommodation in Philadelphia